4-Day Workout Planner for Muscle Gain (Beginner to Intermediate)

 Can I do this at home?

 Yes.
 Use bodyweight and dumbbell variations while keeping the same progression rules.
+See the substitutions table above for direct swaps.

 How long should I run one 4-day block?